Get,

 Nutritional Value of Bananas:

 Bananas (Kela) are rich in dietary fibre, vitamins and minerals, along with various phytochemicals like anthocyanins, carotenoids, tryptophan and delphinidin.
-The nutritional components of bananas are mentioned in the table below.
+The nutritional components present in 100g of bananas are mentioned below.

 Based on my observations, banana contains many nutrients.
 Among them, banana is a rich source of vitamin A. Vitamin A plays a crucial role in maintaining overall eye health.
 Some studies suggest that eating bananas might help in maintaining normal vision, protecting the eyes, and improving night vision.